stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 For more information on SourceLink and ReproducibleBuilds see [SourceLink](https://github.com/dotnet/sourcelink) and [Dotnet.ReproducibleBuilds](https://github.com/dotnet/reproducible-builds)

+### Block removal mutations

+Finally the last missing "common" mutation is added to Stryker.NET!
+Block removal mutations empty every block statement in your code.
+This means method bodies or statement bodies (if, while, for).
+With this mutation Stryker will have improved coverage on your complete codebase.
+Every method will have at least one mutation and thus should have at least one test.

 ## 🐛 Bug fixes

 ### No more mutated assembly on disk after Stryker run